 We then deduce that $\mathcal B_\eps(\varphi) := \sum_i \mathcal B^\eps_i( w^\eps : \nabla \varphi)$ satisfies \eqref{Bog} as well as the first inequality in \eqref{Bog.H^1}.
 The second inequality in \eqref{Bog.H^1} follows from the first one and the Poincar\'e inequality in the domains $A_i^\eps \subset B_{\eta_\eps}(x_i)$. \end{proof}

-For the treatment of the subcritical case, we will rely on the following Poincaré inequality in $\Omega_\eps$.
+For the treatment of the supercritical case, we will rely on the following Poincaré inequality in $\Omega_\eps$.
 It is proved in \cite[Lemma 3.4.1]{Allaire90b} when $\Omega_\eps$ is a bounded domain.
-Since the proof is based on a local Poincaré inequality in each of the cubes $Q_i^\eps$, it still applies here. \begin{prop}[{\cite[Lemma 3.4.1]{Allaire90b}}] TFor all $\varphi \in H^1_0(\Omega_\eps)$
+Since the proof is based on a local Poincaré inequality in each of the cubes $Q_i^\eps$, it still applies here. \begin{prop}[{\cite[Lemma 3.4.1]{Allaire90b}}] For all $\varphi \in H^1_0(\Omega_\eps)$

 \end{prop}